siimon/prom-client/README.md

 In addition, some Node-specific metrics are included, such as event loop lag, active handles and Node.js version.
 See what metrics there are in
 [lib/metrics](lib/metrics).

-The function returned from `collectDefaultMetrics` takes 1 option, a timeout for how often the probe should be fired.
+`collectDefaultMetrics` takes 1 options object with 2 entries, a timeout for how often the probe should be fired and a registry to which metrics should be registered.
 By default probes are launched every 10 seconds, but this can be modified like this:

 ```js
 const client = require('prom-client');